Checking in assistive personnel

 Check-in process for assistive personnel

-Follow these steps to check in assistive personnel:
+Follow these steps to check in assistive personnel after checking in the candidate using the standard process:

 -